Meithal/ccson/README.md

 If you need to handle binary safe strings, use those functions directly.

+### Nesting
+Does not involve recursion, can parse nested objects as deep as INT_MAX.

 ### Duplicate keys, ordering
 Object keys can have duplicate names.